numpy/numpy/doc/source/user/absolute_beginners.rst

 We shorten the imported name to ``np`` for better readability of code using NumPy.
 This is a widely adopted convention that makes your code more readable for everyone working on it.
-We recommend to always use import numpy as ``np``.
+We recommend always using import numpy as ``np``.

 Reading the example code
 ------------------------